 He is a member of the National Auctioneers Association and Virginia Auctioneers Association(VAA).
-He is the current President of the VAA.
+He is a Past-President of the VAA.
 Ike lives in Leesburg, VA with his wife Heather and daughter Abbie.
 He is a 1982 graduate of Loudoun County High School.

 After spending several years as a television news reporter, Brian Damewood picked up the auction gavel.
 He works at four weekly auto auctions, and handles the marketing and online bidding for Damewood Auctioneers.
 Brian conducts benefit and fundraising auctions for Damewood Auctioneers, which have taken him as far south as Florida.
 In 2017, Brian competed in the International Auctioneering Championship, finishing 2nd out of more than 70 male competitors from across North America and Europe.

 In 2012, the Virginia Auctioneers Association(VAA) named Brian its "Auctioneer of the Year".
-He serves on the VAA’s President-Elect, and is an active member of the National Auctioneers Association.
+He serves as the VAA's Chairman of the Board, and is an active member of the National Auctioneers Association.
 Brian attended auction school at the World Wide College of Auctioneering in Mason City, Iowa.
 He is now living in Purcellville, VA with his wife Catherine and daughter, Penelope.
 He is a 2004 graduate of Loudoun Valley High School.
 Brian graduated from Virginia Tech in 2008 with a B.A. in Communication and a minor in Real Estate.